alphagov/paas-tech-docs/source/documentation/overview/benefits.md

 Features of the PaaS platform currently include:

 *   support for [multiple backing services](#deploy-a-backing-or-routing-service)
-*   language support through the [standard Cloud Foundry buildpacks](http://docs.cloudfoundry.org/buildpacks/) [external link]
+*   language support through the [standard Cloud Foundry buildpacks](https://docs.cloudfoundry.org/buildpacks/)
 *   limited support for custom buildpacks
 *   support for public and private Docker images
 *   ability to stream application logs to Software as a Service logging platforms